confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 If the name of a column in your source topic is one of the reserved words in KSQL you can use back quotes to define the column.
 The same applies to the field names in a STRUCT type.
-For indsance, if in the above example we had another field called ``Properties``, which is a reserved word in KSQL, you can use the following statement to declare your stream:
+For instance, if in the above example we had another field called ``Properties``, which is a reserved word in KSQL, you can use the following statement to declare your stream:

 .. code:: sql